A4-Tacks/markdown2html-converter/README.md

 ## Custom Assets

-`--css-path` replaces the built-in Markdown stylesheet. `--extra-css-path` is appended after every generated stylesheet, so it can override any built-in or custom styles. `--highlight-js-path`, `--highlight-css-path`, and `--mathjax-js-path` replace their respective built-in assets.
+`--css-path` replaces the built-in Markdown stylesheet. `--extra-css-path` is appended after every generated stylesheet, so it can override any built-in or custom styles. `--highlight-js-path`, `--highlight-css-path`, `--mathjax-js-path`, `--katex-js-path`, and `--katex-css-path` replace their respective built-in assets.
+Each of the math assets can only be used with the mode it belongs to, so `--mathjax-js-path` needs `--math-mode mathjax-embedded`, and the two KaTeX ones need `--math-mode katex-embedded`.

+`--highlight-js-path` does not change which languages make **highlight.js** be embedded, which is still the language list of the built-in build.
+When a custom build supports other languages, pass `--highlight-languages` as well, either with the languages you use or with `any`.

 Custom CSS and JavaScript are embedded in the generated HTML.
 Use only trusted files.